Mobilizing complementary stakeholders around issues to be resolved

-As part of an autonomous shuttle test at Montreal’s Olympic Stadium in the fall of 2018, the City of Montreal asked Jalon to develop various questionnaires and to analyze the results gathered among workers, passengers, and passers-by in contact with or using the shuttle.
+As part of self-driving shuttle testing at Montreal’s Olympic Stadium in the fall of 2018, the City of Montreal asked Jalon to develop various questionnaires and to analyze the results collected from workers, passengers and passersby in contact with or using the shuttle.

 Rolling out new forms of mobility

-In addition to mobilizing stakeholders, Jalon also works with several members of the ecosystem to apply or further various aspects of integrated mobility: pooling or sharing of fleets, active commuting, and optimization of existing resources for sustainable mobility.
+In addition to mobilizing stakeholders, Jalon also works with various members of the ecosystem to apply or further advance various aspects of integrated urban mobility: pooling or sharing of fleets, active commuting, and optimization of existing resources for sustainable mobility.

-Our consulting and analysis expertise allows us to play a key role in several integrated and intelligent mobility efforts, including the Smart Cities Challenge and the optimization of urban delivery strategies.
+With our consulting and analysis expertise, we play a key role in a number of integrated and intelligent mobility initiatives, including the Smart Cities Challenge and the optimization of urban delivery strategies.

 Smart Cities Challenge

-Under the direction of the Laboratoire d’innovation urbaine de Montréal, Jalon is one of many organizations working to contribute to Montreal’s running in the Smart Cities Challenge, a project led by Infrastructure Canada.
+Under the direction of the Laboratoire d’innovation urbaine de Montréal, Jalon is one of many organizations contributing to Montreal’s running in the Smart Cities Challenge, a project led by Infrastructure Canada.

 Urban Delivery Strategy

-The City of Montreal has asked Jalon to look into urban logistics and all possible solutions that would allow us to rethink the way we supply cities and their residents.
-Jalon recently established a participatory approach that aims to mobilize stakeholders in the goods delivery value chain.
-After having reached a consensus on the assessment, the goal was to target irritants and constraints relating to all types of urban deliveries.
-This process allowed Jalon to identify 26 potential solutions, including some that are currently undergoing feasibility studies.
+The City of Montreal has asked Jalon to look into urban logistics and all the potential solutions to rethinking the way we supply cities and their residents.
+Jalon recently established a participatory approach that aims to mobilize stakeholders in the delivery of goods value chain.
+After reaching a consensus on the assessment, we set out to target the inconveniences and constraints relating to every kind of urban delivery.
+Jalon identified 26 potential solutions, including some that are currently undergoing feasibility studies.